Exam and revision information

-It is impossible to over-emphasise the importance of serious, planned revision.
+It is impossible to overemphasise the importance of serious, planned revision.
 Tutors will be assisting students to plan their revision.
-Wherever possible, students are advised to study on their own, in a quiet room, without the distractions of music and television.
+Wherever possible, students are advised to study on their own in a quiet room, without distractions such as music or television.

 - Blank Revision Planner

-Please note that these maybe subject to change and all students must be available up to and including Wednesday 29 June 2022.
+Please note, timetables may be subject to change and all students must be available up to and including Wednesday 29 June 2022.

 Coursework assessment guidance

-When you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.
+When coursework is submitted for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.
 If there is anything that you do not understand, you must ask your teacher.

 Coursework provides you with an opportunity to do some independent research into a topic.
-The research you do will involve looking for information in published sources such as textbooks, encyclopaedias, journals, TV, radio and on the internet.
+The research you do will involve looking for information in published sources, such as textbooks, encyclopaedias, journals, TV, radio and the internet.